 But that’s not all that’s on offer here!
 There’s also lots of high-quality produce to enjoy fresh from the farm that you can pick up at one of the fantastic local markets or farm shops.
 Plus, with a range of fantastic restaurants to choose from – you’ll be spoilt for choice no matter what type of culinary experience you’re after.

 If you’re a cheese-lover, then a trip to Somerset is an absolute must.
 As the birthplace of cheddar, Somerset is packed full of fantastic cheesemakers that create some of the best cheeses in the UK.
-Why not pick up a taster selection box from one of the top artisan makers like the Somerset Cheese Company to sample some of the best local cheeses during your stay?
+Why not pick up a taster selection box from one of the top artisan makers like the to sample some of the best local cheeses during your stay?

 Sat on the southern tip of the UK, Cornwall offers a huge number of tasty treats for foodies to enjoy.
 As a largely coastal area, it is famed for its seafood restaurants that offer delicious crab, mussels, prawns, and more, fresh from the sea.